BUS SERVICES IN HONG KONG

 Citybus single-deck bus at Central Ferry Piers Bus Terminus

 Citybus had been taken over in 1999 by UK based transport operator Stagecoach Group which subsequently, in 2003, sold its interest in Citybus to Delta Pearl Limited, a subsidiary of Chow Tai Fook Enterprises, the major shareholder in NWS Holdings.
 Chow Tai Fook and NWS Holdings formed a new company for its transport operations, Merryhill Group Limited in March 2004 and Citybus became part of that group, which was subsequently renamed NWS Transport Services Limited, a part of NWS Holdings, in December 2004.
 NWS Transport Services is also the parent company of Hong Kong bus operator New World First Bus (NWFB).
 In August 2020 Citybus and NWFB were sold by NWS Holdings tor HK$3.2 billion to a private equity consortium, Templewater Bravo, founded by Investec Bank and a former senior vice-president at conglomerate Chow Tai Fook Enterprises.
-In February 2021 the new owners merged the management teams of Citybus and NWFB and in May 2021 it was reported that the bus operations will be merged with a new common livery for the buses and the same uniform for frontline staff.
-However it is not expected to take place before 2023 when two of the three franchises are expected to be renewed and would be subject to Transport Department approval.
+In February 2021 the new owners merged the management teams of Citybus and NWFB and in May 2021 it was reported that the bus operations would be merged with a new common livery for the buses and the same uniform for frontline staff.
+The merger formally formally took place on 1st July 2023 following Transport Department approval when two of the three franchises were renewed.

 With effect from 9th May 2021 passengers on all Citybus and NWFB franchised bus routes will be able to pay fares by QR code using Alipay HK "EasyGo", Alipay "Transit QR Code"* or UnionPay "Transit QR Code*